gatehill/imposter-cli/docs/unpacked_engine.md

 ## Prerequisites

-- Install a Java 8+ JVM.
+- Install a Java 11+ JVM.
 - Obtain an unpacked distribution of Imposter.

-The unpacked distibution must be structured as follows:
+The unpacked distribution must be structured as follows:

 ```
 /path/to/distro